 The Oracle Exadata Database Machine architecture scales to any level of performance.
 To achieve higher performance or greater storage capacity, you add more storage servers (cells) to the configuration.
 As more storage servers are added, capacity and performance increase linearly.
 Data is mirrored across storage servers to ensure that the failure of a storage server does not cause loss of data or availability.
 The scale-out architecture achieves near infinite scalability, while lowering costs by allowing storage to be purchased incrementally on demand.

 Oracle Exadata System Software must be used with Oracle Exadata Database Machine storage server hardware, and only supports Oracle databases on the database servers of Oracle Exadata Database Machines.
 Information is available on My Oracle Support at

 and on the Products page of Oracle Technology Network at

 1.2 Key Features of Oracle Exadata System Software

-The key features of Oracle Exadata System Software include the following:
+This section describes the key features of Oracle Exadata System Software.

 1.2.1 Reliability, Modularity, and Cost-Effectiveness